Smoothed Differential Privacy

 The choice of model is critical and highly challenging.
 A model based on worst-case analysis (such as in DP) provides upper bounds on privacy loss, but as we have seen in Figure~\ref{fig:motivating}, in some situations, such upper bounds are too loose to be informative in practice.
 This is similar to the runtime analysis of an algorithm---an algorithm with exponential worst-case runtime, such as the simplex algorithm, can be faster than some algorithms with polynomial runtime in practice.
 Average-case analysis is a natural choice of the model, but since ``{\em all models are wrong}''~\citep{box1979robustness}, any privacy measure designed for a certain distribution over data may not work well for other distributions.
-Moreover, ideally the new measure should satisfy the desirable properties that played a central role behind the success of DP, including \emph{composability} and \emph{robustness to post-processing}.
+Moreover, ideally, the new measure should satisfy the desirable properties that played a central role behind the success of DP, including \emph{composition} and \emph{robustness to post-processing}.
 These properties make it easier for the mechanism designers to figure out the privacy level of mechanisms.
 Unfortunately, we are not aware of a measure based on average-case analysis that has these properties.

 We believe that the {\em smoothed analysis}~\citep{spielman2005smoothed} provides a promising framework for addressing this question.
-Smoothed analysis is an extension and combination of worst-case and average-case analyses that inherits advantages of both.
+Smoothed analysis is an extension and combination of worst-case and average-case analyses that inherit the advantages of both.
 It measures the expected performance of algorithms under slight random perturbations of worst-case inputs.
 Compared with the average-case analysis, the assumptions of the smoothed analysis are much more natural.
 Compared with the worst-case analysis, the smoothed analysis can better describe the real-world performance of algorithms.
-For example, it successfully explained why the simplex algorithm are faster than some polynomial algorithms in practice.
+For example, it successfully explained why the simplex algorithm is faster than some polynomial algorithms in practice~\citep{spielman2004smoothed}.